Andy-Corrigan-98/MultiAgentMind/README.md

 This project will leverage the .NET ecosystem to implement the multi-agent architecture:

 - **.NET 8**: Using the latest .NET platform for high performance and cross-platform capabilities
-- **Azure OpenAI Integration**: Connecting with large language models for agent intelligence
+- **AutoGen.NET**: Providing LLM integration with provider agnosticism
 - **SignalR**: Real-time communication between agents
 - **Neo4j Graph Database**: Storing and retrieving memory and relationships
 - **Semantic Kernel**: Orchestrating agents and managing prompts